c422/c422-src/content/en/author/jiaojinlong/_index.md

 #   link = "files/cv.pdf"

 +++

-I am a senior undergraduate software engineering student at Tianjin Normal University, Tianjin, China.
-I am a key member of the Cognitive and Affective Computing Lab at my TJNU, advised by Prof. Ziping Zhao.More info about me: https://dragonjiao.github.io/
+I am a undergraduate software engineering student at Tianjin Normal University, Tianjin, China.
+I am a core member of iOS club and I have attended Apple Summer Camp  Nanjing of China, 2018.
+Additionaly, I am a key member of the Cognitive and Affective Computing Lab at my TJNU, advised by Prof. Ziping Zhao.More info about me: https://dragonjiao.github.io/